Tilapia-Network/Tilapia/docs/dev/games.md

-really easy to setup, and it's really easy to understand, and you can use plugins on the market for minigames and lobbies, while the cons being non-horizontal scalable, and difficult to deploy changes with Rolling Update technique, which means players must be disconnected from a server, or a period that people can't join in order to do a server update.
+really easy to setup, and it's really easy to understand, and you can use plugins on the market for minigames and lobbies, while the cons being non-horizontal scalable, and difficult to deploy changes with Rolling Update technique, which means players must be disconnected from a server, or a period of time that people can't join in order to do a server update.
 It's good for small Minecraft networks, or a private server, but not for large-scaled Minecraft network.